jentery/506v3/index.md

 We'll revisit the [resources](#related-resources) I mention in this syllabus, and we'll return to the prompt for the player story that's due by December 15th (10 minutes).

+Visiting speaker: [J. Matthew Huculak](https://www.uvic.ca/library/help/librarians/huculak/index.php) (he / him; Head of Advanced Research Services and Digital Scholarship Librarian at UVic Libraries) will join us in the DSC.

 *Prompt 7*: Use 250-300 words (excluding references) to write an abstract for your player story.
 You should identify your audience at some point.
 Some possible audiences include scholars of games, media, literature, or narrative; game designers or developers; educators; a particular player or fan community; or memory workers invested in preserving games and/or interactive fiction.
 (I recommend composing with a particular audience in mind.)
 Your abstract should communicate to your readers the who, what, when, where, and why of your player story, including issues of cultural significance or relevance.
 Consider the possibility that people may read your abstract *before* engaging your player story.
 Please include your primary and secondary sources in a references section after the abstract.
 I advise spending two hours or less composing your response to this prompt.
 You will probably want to write formally or academically; however, the abstract's style will likely be shaped by your intended audience's expectations and knowledge.
 (You'll submit this response on December 1st, but I suggest getting started this week.)

 Further reading (not required or expected; just more context if you'd like it):
 * Pippin Barr's [*The Nothings Suite*](https://pippinbarr.com/the-nothings-suite/) (self-published in 2020-22),
 * Lindsay Grace's [*Black Game Studies*](https://blackgames.professorgrace.com/) (209 pages; with Latoya Peterson, Aaron Trammell, Allen Turner, and Boris Willis; published by Carnegie Mellon University and ETC Press 2019),
 * Dene Grigar and Stuart Moulthrop's [*Pathfinders: Documenting the Experience of Early Digital Literature*](https://scalar.usc.edu/works/pathfinders/index) (published by Nouspace Publications 2015-18),
-* Maize Longboat's ["*Terra Nova*: Enacting Videogame Development through Indigenous-Led Creation"](https://spectrum.library.concordia.ca/id/eprint/985763/) (thesis, supervised by Mia Consalvo and Jason Edward Lewis, at Concordia University 2019),
 * Christian Keathley, Jason Mittell, and Catherine Grant's [*The Videographic Essay: Practice and Pedagogy*](http://videographicessay.org/works/videographic-essay/index) (Middlebury College and the U.S. National Endowment for the Humanities 2019),
+* Patrick Klepek's ["Video Game Guide Writers Help Keep the Lights On But Get No Respect"](https://www.vice.com/en/article/g5vy39/video-game-guides-writers-help-keep-the-lights-on-but-get-no-respect) (in *Waypoint: Games by Vice* 2022),
 * The [Let's Play Archive](https://lparchive.org/) (self-published and maintained by Baldurk, 2007-present),
+* Maize Longboat's ["*Terra Nova*: Enacting Videogame Development through Indigenous-Led Creation"](https://spectrum.library.concordia.ca/id/eprint/985763/) (thesis, supervised by Mia Consalvo and Jason Edward Lewis, at Concordia University 2019),
 * Henry Lowood's "Game Engines and Game History" (20 pages; in *Kinephanos: Journal of Media Studies and Popular Culture* 2014),
 * James Newman's "(Not) Playing Games: Player-Produced Walkthroughs as Archival Documents of Digital Gameplay" (19 pages; in *The International Journal of Digital Curation* 2.6 2011),
 * Editors Laine Nooney, Raiford Guins, and Henry Lowood's first issue of [*ROMchip*](https://romchip.org/index.php/romchip-journal/issue/view/july-2019) (2019),